3nock/OTE/CONTRIBUTING.md

 ## Overview

-This is a list of things you can do to help us out (in no particular order).
+This is a list of things you can do to help out (in no particular order).
 Each item will be expanded upon later in the document.

 - [Compile sub3suite](COMPILING.md) and add new features and/or solving current [issues](https://github.com/3nock/sub3suite).
 - Design an even more intuitive UI, Logos and Icons.